Updated 12th April 2021

 New College Library

-New College Library is open, for selected services, seven days a week, 9 am till 8 pm.
+New College Library is open, for selected services, seven days a week.
+From 19 April 2021, we are open 8 am till 10 pm (during term time).

 We have adapted our book borrowing services to enable New College members to select and to borrow the physical library resources they need from New College Library using our ‘Browse & Borrow’ and ‘Click & Collect’ services, as well as via Postal Loans: